mwtichen/Getting_and_Cleaning_Data_Course_Project/README.md

-# Getting_and_Cleaning_Data_Course_Project
+# Getting and Cleaning Data Course Project

 This repo was created for the final course project in the Getting and Cleaning Data Coursera Course.
-This repo contains:
-1) Two text files from the smartphone dataset README.txt and features_info.txt where README.txt explains the experiment and features_info.txt explains the original variables in the dataset
-2) An R script, run_analysis.R, that produces a tidy dataset
+Here's what you'll find inside this repo:
+* A CODEBOOK.md file that contains the study design and codebook.
-3) A codebook, that explicitly tells the steps used to produce the tidy dataset
+* A run_analysis.R script that creates the tidy dataset from the raw dataset.
+* The tidy dataset saved as tidy.csv, because .csv files look better than .txt files.
+* All the raw data files in the UCI HAR Dataset directory.
+I hope you like what you see.